-This class is designed for students who are interested in exploring the field of education as a career..
-Students will: Examine the multiple responsibilities and understand the professional roles of a teacher; Explore diverse career options in education; Observe, explore, and utilize effective teaching practices; Recognize aspects of human growth and development that relate to learning.
+This class is designed for students who are interested in exploring the field of education as a career.
+Students will: examine the multiple responsibilities and understand the professional roles of a teacher; explore diverse career options in education; observe, explore, and utilize effective teaching practices; recognize aspects of human growth and development that relate to learning; construct lessons and teach to standards, develop instructional strategies, explore instructional settings, expand their personal portfolio.
 Students will benefit from hands-on training; placement as a teacher in training.
-College credit is available for this class.